samkrishna/pgsqlformac-code/PGSQLKit/README.md

 # Change Log

+## 07/31/2012
+* cleaned up a bunch of warnings
+* reworked project file to better work with relocating the framework into applications, bundles and other frameworks in order to make the framework sandbox friendly

 ## 02/15/2012
 * added ntiffin's refactoring of PGSQLConnection to use PGSQLConnectionBase and use of PGSQLDispatch to replace the underlying asynchronous methods.